HLCaptain/planty/docs/DATA.md

 1. The user selects a plant in the app.
 2. The app shows a list of sensors and actuators that are assigned to the plant.
 3. The user selects a sensor or an actuator from the list.
 4. The app removes the sensor or actuator's `id` from the plant's `sensors` list in the `/plants` collection.
-In the same batch, it removes the sensor's broker's `id` from the plant's `brokers` list in the `/plants` collection if there are no more sensors or actuators assigned to the plant from that particular broker.

 ### Remove a Plant